Joe Kelly (comics writer): Career

 Kelly and Marvel Chief Creative Officer Joe Quesada prepare a March 31, 2012 sneak preview of Ultimate Spider-Man for fans at Midtown Comics in Manhattan, the day before the series' broadcast TV debut.

 Also in 2002, DC published Green Lantern: Legacy – The Last Will & Testament of Hal Jordan, a hardcover graphic novel by Kelly and artists Brent Anderson and Bill Sienkiewicz, which looked back at the life and career of Hal Jordan, who at that point was the Spectre.
-(Early in his career, Kelly had described working with Sienkiewicz as his dream collaboration.)
+Early in his career, Kelly had described working with Sienkiewicz as his dream collaboration.
 An interview with Kelly also appeared in the first volume of Writers on Comic Scriptwriting from Titan Books.

 Kelly has produced three creator-owned works: Steampunk, pencilled by Chris Bachalo and published by DC through Wildstorm's Cliffhanger imprint in 2000 (a second part, Drama Obscura, brought closure to the story, but Kelly has said he intends to eventually continue the book); M. Rex with penciller Duncan Rouleau, which was published by the now-defunct Avalon Studios (it was canceled after two issues); and Ballast, with penciller Ilya, a one-shot published by Active Images.

 In 2004 he collaborated with artist Ariel Olivetti on a Space Ghost series, published by DC, which depicted the character with a serious space opera tone and, for the first time, revealed his origins.
 Next up is a similar mini-series, this time starring Jonny Quest.

-Kelly is a part of the Man of Action collective of creators (along with Joe Casey, Duncan Rouleau, Steven T. Seagle), who created the series Ben 10, currently airing on Cartoon Network.
+Kelly is a part of the Man of Action collective of creators (along with Joe Casey, Duncan Rouleau, Steven T. Seagle), who created the franchise Ben 10.
 Around the same time Ben 10 began to air, he was also hired as a story editor on TMNT: Fast Forward.
-With Man of Action Studios, he is also a Supervising Producer on Disney/Marvel's Disney XD series, Ultimate Spider-Man.
+With Man of Action Studios, Kelly was a supervising producer on Disney/Marvel's Disney XD series, Ultimate Spider-Man.

 Kelly has written DC's Supergirl and Marvel's Amazing Spider-Man.
 He has published creator-owned work through Image Comics, including Four Eyes and I Kill Giants, as well as a graphic novel Douglas Fredericks and the House of They.

 Kelly wrote the Fantastic Four: World's Greatest Heroes episode "My Neighbour Was a Skrull" featuring the Skrulls, as well as the series premiere of Chaotic, a new animated series based on the trading card game.
 He also co-wrote Darksiders, a video game for THQ.

 In 2007, he shot a short film, Brother's Day, which was a selection in the Brooklyn International Film Festival.